Eszypher58/codecompendium/README.md

 - Databases
 - ...And More!

 Users can also visit each category to view links saved by the entire Codependium community.
-The site also allows bookmarks to be ranked (through up-vote and down-vote) to determine the best resources available to developers looking to expand their knowledge base.
+The site allows bookmarks to be ranked (through up-vote and down-vote) to determine the best resources available to those looking to expand their knowledge base.

 Motivation
 --------

 Any developer can tell you that technology is always changing, and a life-long commitment to learning is key to success.
 We wanted to provide the community a way to effectively save and organize technology resources.
-It was also important to us that we provide a social aspect that would allow users to share links, explore technologies and easily find new resources with the click of a button.
+It was also important to us that we provide a social aspect that would allow users to share links, explore technologies and find new resources with the click of a button.

 Contributors
 --------